Data persists while organisational structures vary over time.

 Understanding data within an organisation is vital to its operation, success and survival.

-Organisational Data is a major topic, so we've kept this post as a short reminder of what needs to be considered.
-If you'd like our help to set up a data governance initiative then we'd be pleased to have an introductory call.Get in touch
+Organisational Data is a major topic, so this post is a short reminder of what needs to be considered.

 Some data terms: